Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics

-The beam from either laser head could be scanned by hand using a steering mirror.
+The beam from either laser head could be scanned by hand using a set of steering mirrors.
 A lens was placed in front of the detector to focus its FOV to a small spot ($<1$ cm FWHM) on the snow surface.
 To find this focus spot, the laser beam would be steered to the point on the surface at which detector counts were maximized.
 Once the focus spot was found, a laser pointer (distinct from the pulsed diode lasers) was steered to mark the position of the focus spot.
 The \emph{pulsed} beam could then be steered to a point on the snow surface that was displaced from the focus spot by a small distance $s$ that was measured using a ruler.
 The focus-marker beam would then be switched off.
 When the 905 nm laser was in use, a phosphorescent laser viewing card was used to find the position of the laser spot on the snow surface.